Corporate vs independent funeral directors: who charges more and why

 - Guardian Funerals

-These three brands target different price points but share the same parent company, the same corporate infrastructure, and in many cases the same facilities.
+These brands target different price points but share the same parent company, the same corporate infrastructure, and in many cases the same facilities.

 Independent operators make up the remaining majority of the market by number of businesses, though not by revenue.
 Most are family-owned, single-location or two-to-three-location operations.
 Some have served their community for decades.